AmadeusSG/forex-vursiv-old/README.md

-# v20-python-samples
+# Forex Vursiv

-This repo contains a suite of Python sample code that desmonstrates the use of OANDA's v20 REST API along with OANDA's v20 bindings for Python.
+This repo contains a suite of Python code that uses the OANDA's v20 REST API along with OANDA's v20 bindings for Python.

 ## Setup